tzuhanchang/HyPER/README.md

 ### Dataset

 HyPER dataset is currently based on `torch_geometric.data.InMemoryDataset`.
-Graphs are pre-processed from the HDF5 files provided and then load into the CPU memory.
+Graphs are pre-processed from the HDF5 files provided and loaded into the CPU memory.

+**Important Note** Since the HyPER dataset builds all graphs simultaneously, memory issues can be encountered when working with large datasets.
+We advise that training datasets should not exceed ~3M events.

 <details>